hdfsyu/SDLGame/README.md

 If u get an error saying SDL2.dll is missing from ur computer or something like that copy all the dlls from C:\SDL2-w64\bin\ and paste it into debug NOT RELEASE!
 # Building 3
 I also found out my code is compatible with Mac OS X and higher run `make` to compile it and copy res to bin/debug NOT RELEASE! and it should compile fine
+# Installer
+using the installer is simple but u gotta do some stuff manually!
+Take note of the path that u installed it to and go to the path it installed to then make a new folder called res and move the folders dev and gfx into the res folder!
+Then run the executable (u can change the name of the executable or add it to the PATH enviorment variable)
 # pull requests
 Sure but not yet because ik what people will say already and remember **I CANT MAKE IT BETTER UNTIL CODER GOPHER UPDATES HIS SDL2 TUTORIAL** ok now **bai**